THE FRUITLESS GOSPEL

 False faith is manifested where faith does not continue.
 Titus 1:16 is says “They profess that they know God; but in works they deny him, being abominable, and disobedient, and unto every good work reprobate.”
 Jesus says of His sheep in John 10:5, 27 “ And a stranger will they not follow, but will flee from him: for they know not the voice of strangers. … My sheep hear my voice, and I know them, and they follow me:”.
 1 John 2:3, 4 proves: “And hereby we do know that we know him, if we keep his commandments.
 He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him.”
 1 John 1:5, 6 says: “This then is the message which we have heard of him, and declare unto you, that God is light, and in him is no darkness at all.
 If we say that we have fellowship with him, and walk in darkness, we lie, and do not the truth.”

 True Faith.
 Faith from God has God’s works set in us for assurance, whereas the Fruitless Gospel of Anderson does not.
 This is because it is based on one moment in time based in the work of man, faith being alone by itself, James 2:17.
 And because all is defined by man, therefore any works in relation to assurance must needs be thrown out!
 This results in a Gospel without necessary fruit.
 Yet in truth, faith without fruit can be a way of assurance while on milk while the seed is beginning to grow before showing in time whether be a tare or a wheat.
-But every time a confession of faith in Christ’s blood for sin becomes the fruit of a tare Predestination wins the debate!
+But every time a confession of faith in Christ’s ability to save shows forth the fruit of a tare it is evident that only God can save sinners.

-False Faith-Total Depravity.
-Can God be guilty of sin when man does not repent?, Romans 9:13, 19.
+Is God guilty of sin when man does not repent?, Romans 9:13, 19.
 The answer is no, all men left to their natural abilities have free will to only conclude that the cross is foolishness, 1 Cor.
 1:18.

 Predestination and the Gospel.
 The Gospel is freely offered to all who will only believe, however men are called to a faith that will be ongoing.
 Our message is the same as Jesus when He said, “Lazarus come forth!”
 The example set by Scripture in unanimous.
 Men are called to believe, whom ever they be.
 And those who believe and follow in faith as did Abraham (James 2:21) will be saved at the judgment.
 If that seed has no relationship with the farmer unto the harvest, then there is no salvation.
 For an enemy by night has sewn tares in the field of the farmer.